core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

    In updateCtx(), X_N is the byte concatenation of X_cbor and N_cbor X_N = 0x410748018a278f7faab55a
 ~~~~~~~~~~~~~~~~~~~~~~~
-{: #fig-kudos-x-n-example-mess-one title="Example of X, N and X_N when processing the first KUDOS message"}
+{: #fig-kudos-x-n-example-mess-one title="Example of X, N, and X_N when processing the first KUDOS message"}

 Then, the server verifies the request by using the Security Context CTX\_1.